RetroPie/RetroPie-Docs/docs/Spinners,-Trackballs,-Lightguns,-and-other-Mouse-Devices.md

     [INFO] [udev] Adding device /dev/input/event4 as type ID_INPUT_MOUSE.
     [INFO] [udev] Adding device /dev/input/mouse0 as type ID_INPUT_MOUSE.
 -----

 * For each user and mouse you wish to configure, visit the corresponding RetroArch user 'binds' screen and set `Mouse Index` to match the indexes discovered earlier.
+Please note that `/dev/input/mouse*` and `/dev/input/js*` are legacy interfaces and shouldn't be used, so udev users should focus on `/dev/input/event*` indices.

-_Note that the laptop which generated these logs registers two internal mice even though there is only a single trackpoint.
-However with this as a starting point you can now configure the individual player inputs even if there is a final bit of trial and error._
+_You will also see that there are two internal mice even though there was only a single trackpoint on the host machine.
+With the log as a starting point you can now configure the individual player inputs even if there is a final bit of trial and error._

 ### retroarch.cfg